From Noroi: The Curse (2005) to Onibaba (1964), we rank the best Japanese horror movies of all time.

 12. House (1977)

 Nobuhiko Obayashi was an accomplished ad filmmaker when he returned to make his second feature film for the Japanese Studio Toho.
 The studio wanted Obayashi to make a film that could connect with the younger audience.
-Developing a story idea of his then 11-year old daughter Chigumi, Obayashi made the experimental horror comedy titled House.
+Developing a story idea for his then 11-year-old daughter Chigumi, Obayashi made the experimental horror comedy titled House.
 The film obviously baffled the studios and was met with negative reviews.
 But interestingly, it was a box-office hit, and in the later decades received a cult following.

 11. Noroi: The Curse (2005)

-Koji Shiraishi’s Noroi is the most terrifying as well as the most underrated among the bunch of J-horror titles.
+Koji Shiraishi’s Noroi is the most terrifying and the most underrated among Japanese horror movies.
 It uses the mockumentary framework to delve into a strange case of demonic possession.
 The narrative follows documentary filmmaker Kobayashi investigating the mysterious disappearance of an unhinged mother and her son.
-The inquiry takes Kobyashi into the world of bizarre religious rituals, dangerous occult and psychic children.
-Along the way, Kobayashi also discovers that the inexplicable incidents he encounters are connected to a village that was submerged in 1978 because of a dam project.
+The inquiry takes him into the world of bizarre religious rituals, dangerous occult, and psychic children.
+Along the way, he also discovers that the inexplicable incidents he encounters are connected to a village that was submerged in 1978 because of a dam project.

-Noroi is one of the most ambitious, inventive works in the horror mockumentary sub-genre.
+Noroi is one of the most ambitious, inventive works in the horror mockumentary subgenre.
 Unlike Blair Witch Project or Paranormal Activity, Noroi doesn’t just present a horrifying puzzle.
 It also brilliantly delivers the scares and withholds some interesting twists.
-Besides, like the best J-horror movies, Shiraishi doesn’t explicitly visualise the grotesque aspects.
+Like other good J-horror movies, Shiraishi doesn’t explicitly visualize the grotesque aspects.
 He simply implies the horror and leaves it to the viewer’s imagination.
-Shiraishi followed up Noroi with another intriguing horror mockumentary titled Occult in 2009.
+In 2009, Shiraishi followed up Noroi with another intriguing horror mockumentary, Occult.